szabgab/perlmaven.com/sites/en/pages/get-absolute-path.md

 ---

-It is often a good idea to have your configuration files or your code contain <b>relative pathes</b> to various locations as that makes it easy to install your application in different places.
+It is often a good idea to have your configuration files or your code contain **relative pathes** to various locations as that makes it easy to install your application in different places.

 It also makes it a lot  easier to run two totally separate copies of the same program on the same machine.

 However, when accessing the files it is often better to use the absolute path-es.

-So the question arises: <b>How can you convert a relative path to an absolute path?</b>
+So the question arises: **How can you convert a relative path to an absolute path?**

 There are are several way you can do even with standard Perl modules: